Colin Babb author

 They Gave the Crowd Plenty Fun

-They Gave the Crowd Plenty Fun book cover
+They Gave the Crowd Plenty Fun cover page

-For some Caribbean migrants who settled in Britain from the 1950s onwards, and their descendants, West Indies cricket offered a rich source of self-esteem.
+From the 1950s onwards, for some Caribbean migrants and their descendants who settled in Britain, West Indies cricket offered a rich source of self-esteem.
 Whether they were passionate cricket fans or not, cricket provided some of the Caribbean diaspora in Britain with an opportunity to express a collective sense of identity.

-They Gave the Crowd Plenty Fun reflects on events that influenced the development of the social impact of cricket on British Caribbean communities from the arrival of the Empire Windrush onwards.
+They Gave the Crowd Plenty Fun reflects on events that influenced the post-Windrush development of the social impact of cricket on British Caribbean communities.

 They Gave the Crowd Plenty Fun also explores factors which have challenged cricket’s position as a social force for the current descendants of the Windrush generation.
 I also reflect on my life, with a dose of humour, as a second generation West Indian boy in 1970s/1980s Britain.